 Pirates notebook: Huntington 'optimistic' Polanco, Stewart will be ready for opener

-MONTREAL — Pirates general manager Neal Huntington was optimistic about the status of outfielder Gregory Polanco and backup catcher Chris Stewart leading up to opening day in Boston on Monday.
+MONTREAL — Pirates general manager Neal Huntington was optimistic about the status of outfielder Gregory Polanco and backup catcher Chris Stewart leading up to opening day Monday in Boston.

 “We had a good report on Chris Stewart out of Florida today,” Huntington said before the Pirates faced the Toronto Blue Jays on Friday at Olympic Stadium.
 “He played and felt healthy down there.
-Gregory Polanco got some at-bats, and his shoulder's feeling better, so getting positive reports as we head towards opening day.”
+Gregory Polanco got some at-bats, and his shoulder's feeling better, so (we are) getting positive reports as we head towards opening day.”

-Huntington expects Polanco will be ready, but was more cautious about Stewart's recovery from his groin injury.
+Huntington expects Polanco will be ready but was more cautious about Stewart's recovery from his groin injury.

 “We're anticipating that we'll see how they feel (Saturday),” Huntington said.
 “Obviously, with the 10-day disabled list this year, we want them to be as healthy as possible.
 Polanco should be ready to go, and we're still working through with Chris.
 Is he going to be able to go back-to-back?
 Is he going to be able to do what is going to be needed from a backup catcher?
 But I remain optimistic for both.”